There are many different types of pigeons in Florida, but the most frequent are the Mourning and Rock Dove.

 The population of the Common Ground pigeon, a migratory bird, has been steadily decreasing over the previous several years.

-As these birds must have open areas in which to live and nest to survive, Human actions such as the destruction of their habitat and hunting are to blame for their population drop.
+As these birds must have open areas to live and nest in to survive, human actions such as destroying their habitat and hunting are to blame for the drop in population.

 You can also support organizations such as Restore Florida, which is actively fighting to preserve crucial habitats around the state.